beeforbacon/merchants-looking-for-inbound/README.md

 How much more liquidity would be useful?
 (Don't say infinity, that doesn't help!)

-What's your pubkey + onion address (URI) or amboss.space link?
+What's your URI so the liquidity provider can connect? ((pubkey@ip:9735) or (pubkey@toraddress:9735) or your amboss.space link)

+What is a good way for a routing node runner to contact you directly (optional)?

 Anything else you'd like us to know?